Fred R. Harris facts for kids

 Education | University of Oklahoma (BA, LLB) |

-Fred Roy Harris (born November 13, 1930) is an American former politician who served as a U.S. senator from Oklahoma from 1964 to 1973.
+Fred Roy Harris (born November 13, 1930) is an American retired politician from Oklahoma.
+A member of the Democratic Party, he served in the United States Senate from 1964 to 1973.

 Born in Walters, Oklahoma, Harris was elected to the Oklahoma Senate after graduating from the University of Oklahoma College of Law.
-He ousted the appointed U.S. Senate incumbent J. Howard Edmondson and won a 1964 special election to succeed Robert S. Kerr, narrowly defeating football coach Bud Wilkinson.
+He ousted the appointed U.S. Senate incumbent J. Howard Edmondson and won a 1964 special election to finish Robert S. Kerr's term, narrowly defeating football coach Bud Wilkinson.
 Harris strongly supported the Great Society programs but criticized President Lyndon B. Johnson's handling of the Vietnam War.
 He was reelected in 1966 and declined to seek another term in 1972.

 Early life

-Harris was born on November 13, 1930, in Walters, Cotton County, Oklahoma, the son of Eunice Alene (Person) and Fred Byron Harris, a sharecropper.
+Harris was born on November 13, 1930, in Walters, Oklahoma, a town in Cotton County, Oklahoma, the son of Eunice Alene (Pearson) and Fred Byron Harris, a sharecropper.
+His father, Fred Byron Harris, died in 1973 at age 66 at a hospital in Lawton, Oklahoma after suffering from a "lengthy illness".
 In 1952 he graduated from the University of Oklahoma (OU) with a bachelor's degree in history and political science.
 He then entered the OU law school, where he was administrative assistant to the dean and successively book editor and managing editor of the Law Review.
 He received the LL B. degree with distinction and was admitted to the bar in 1954.
 He was elected to the Oklahoma State Senate in 1956 and served in it until 1964.
 For most of the time, he was one of its youngest members.
 He made an unsuccessful bid for governor of Oklahoma in 1962, which made him better known throughout the state.

 United States Senate